 In the late 1960s and early 1970s, defendants charged with unlawful resistance to the war in Vietnam sought to revive the issue.
 They argued that judges should inform jurors of their right to acquit whenever conviction would be unjust (or at least permit defense attorneys to argue in favor of jury nullification).
 Although appellate courts rejected the defendants’ arguments, the courts did not deny in all circumstances the appropriateness of jury nullification.
 If, as a matter of conscience, jurors decided to disregard the court’s instruction, their disobedience might be justified.
-More recently, however, courts have denied the legitimacy of nullification altogether.
-In 1997, a federal Court of Appeals held that, even after jury deliberations had begun, a trial judge could remove a juror who had revealed “beyond doubt” an intention to violate the court’s instructions on the law.
+More recently, however, many courts have denied the legitimacy of nullification altogether.
+Several have held that, even after jury deliberations have begun, a trial judge may remove a juror who has revealed “beyond doubt” an intention to violate the court’s instructions on the law.

 At the time of the Sixth Amendment, all trials in serious criminal cases were jury trials.
 In 1874, the Supreme Court declared that a defendant could not “be tried in any other manner than by a jury of twelve men, although he consent in open court to be tried by a jury of eleven men.”
 Home Insurance Co. of New York v.
 Morse (1874).
 Nevertheless, the Court held in Patton v.
 United States (1930) that a defendant could waive the right to jury trial and agree to be tried by the court alone.